Investment Advisory Services Inc. TX ADV Has $2.97 Million Holdings in Invesco S&P 500 Equal Weight ETF (NYSEARCA:RSP)

-Investment Advisory Services Inc. TX ADV raised its position in shares of Invesco S&P 500 Equal Weight ETF (NYSEARCA:RSP – Free Report) by 8.1% in the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 18,800 shares of the company’s stock after acquiring an additional 1,416 shares during the period.
-Invesco S&P 500 Equal Weight ETF makes up 1.2% of Investment Advisory Services Inc. TX ADV’s portfolio, making the stock its 20th biggest holding.
-Investment Advisory Services Inc. TX ADV’s holdings in Invesco S&P 500 Equal Weight ETF were worth $2,967,000 at the end of the most recent reporting period.
+Investment Advisory Services Inc. TX ADV raised its stake in shares of Invesco S&P 500 Equal Weight ETF (NYSEARCA:RSP – Free Report) by 8.1% in the fourth quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 18,800 shares of the company’s stock after acquiring an additional 1,416 shares during the quarter.
+Invesco S&P 500 Equal Weight ETF makes up 1.2% of Investment Advisory Services Inc. TX ADV’s portfolio, making the stock its 20th largest holding.
+Investment Advisory Services Inc. TX ADV’s holdings in Invesco S&P 500 Equal Weight ETF were worth $2,967,000 as of its most recent filing with the SEC.

-Other institutional investors have also made changes to their positions in the company.
-Horizon Kinetics Asset Management LLC raised its holdings in Invesco S&P 500 Equal Weight ETF by 16.3% in the 2nd quarter.
-Horizon Kinetics Asset Management LLC now owns 4,691 shares of the company’s stock valued at $702,000 after acquiring an additional 657 shares in the last quarter.
-Xponance Inc. raised its stake in Invesco S&P 500 Equal Weight ETF by 5.0% during the third quarter.
-Xponance Inc. now owns 3,131 shares of the company’s stock worth $444,000 after acquiring an additional 148 shares in the last quarter.
-OVERSEA CHINESE BANKING Corp Ltd boosted its stake in shares of Invesco S&P 500 Equal Weight ETF by 161.7% in the 3rd quarter.
-OVERSEA CHINESE BANKING Corp Ltd now owns 15,493 shares of the company’s stock valued at $2,195,000 after purchasing an additional 9,573 shares in the last quarter.
-Meridian Investment Counsel Inc. boosted its stake in shares of Invesco S&P 500 Equal Weight ETF by 2.4% in the 3rd quarter.
-Meridian Investment Counsel Inc. now owns 18,072 shares of the company’s stock valued at $2,561,000 after purchasing an additional 429 shares in the last quarter.
-Finally, Verity Asset Management Inc. increased its position in shares of Invesco S&P 500 Equal Weight ETF by 3.7% during the 3rd quarter.
-Verity Asset Management Inc. now owns 16,716 shares of the company’s stock worth $2,368,000 after purchasing an additional 594 shares in the last quarter.
+Several other institutional investors and hedge funds also recently made changes to their positions in the company.
+Ironwood Wealth Management LLC. grew its holdings in shares of Invesco S&P 500 Equal Weight ETF by 59.6% during the first quarter.
+Ironwood Wealth Management LLC. now owns 8,585 shares of the company’s stock worth $1,354,000 after purchasing an additional 3,207 shares during the last quarter.
+BlackRock Inc. grew its holdings in Invesco S&P 500 Equal Weight ETF by 0.4% during the 1st quarter.
+BlackRock Inc. now owns 170,508 shares of the company’s stock worth $26,891,000 after acquiring an additional 663 shares during the last quarter.
+Vontobel Holding Ltd. increased its position in Invesco S&P 500 Equal Weight ETF by 25.7% in the 1st quarter.
+Vontobel Holding Ltd. now owns 11,000 shares of the company’s stock valued at $1,735,000 after acquiring an additional 2,250 shares in the last quarter.
+Baird Financial Group Inc. raised its stake in shares of Invesco S&P 500 Equal Weight ETF by 46.5% in the first quarter.
+Baird Financial Group Inc. now owns 333,958 shares of the company’s stock worth $52,669,000 after acquiring an additional 105,955 shares during the last quarter.
+Finally, Mather Group LLC. lifted its position in shares of Invesco S&P 500 Equal Weight ETF by 89.8% during the first quarter.
+Mather Group LLC. now owns 2,604 shares of the company’s stock worth $411,000 after purchasing an additional 1,232 shares in the last quarter.

 Invesco S&P 500 Equal Weight ETF Company Profile